code-not-found/code-not-found.github.io/_posts/blogger/2014-04-26-blogger-syntaxhighlighter-setup.md

 For this example we will add a `HelloWorld` Java class to a &lt;pre&gt; tag with a '<var>Java</var>' brush and a Hello World XML file to a <pre> tag with a '<var>XML</var>' brush.
 Copy the below code and paste it inside a Blogger post as shown.

-> Make sure all right angle brackets within the <pre> tags are HTML escaped, in other words all "&lt;" (less than character) must be replaced with "&lt;" (without quotes, as shown below)!
+> Make sure all right angle brackets within the <pre> tags are HTML escaped, in other words all < (less than character) must be replaced with "&lt;" (without quotes, as shown below)!

 ``` xml
 <pre class="brush: java">